-This post may contain affiliate links.
+“This post may contain affiliate links.
 Please read my disclosure for more info.

-1. You May be Underestimating What You Actually Spend.
+1. You’re Underestimating What You Actually Spend.

 It’s possible you’re leaving out a few things, for instance:

-Store purchases can also throw a wrench into your budget if you’re not careful.
-Suppose you go to a store like Target and spend $60-$70 for a variety of household items, food or clothing.
-If you don’t take a few minutes at home and assign each purchase to categories, you’re creating a big black hole in your budget.
+- Trips to the store can also cause you to fix your budget if you’re not careful.
+Suppose you go to Target and spend $60-$70 for a variety of household items, food or clothing.
+Just take a few minutes and write down, clothes $26, food $18, household $25.
+Then enter those as expenses in your budget.

 - 7 Simple Tasks That Saved Me Over $4000 This Year

 2. Is Everyone on the Same Page?